angular/angular/aio/content/guide/view-encapsulation.md

 that identifies to which host's emulated shadow DOM this element belongs.

 The exact values of these attributes aren't important.
-They are automatically generated and you never refer to them in application code.
+They are automatically generated and you should never refer to them in application code.
 But they are targeted by the generated component styles, which are in the `<head>` section of the DOM:

 <code-example format="">